Uterine fibroid: Myomectomy

 Laparoscopic myomectomy has less pain and shorter time in hospital than open surgery.
+An analysis of 15,000 patients found that those who had myomectomy required fewer additional procedures to manage fibroids (including hysterectomies) over the next 5 years than those who had UAE.

 Hysterectomy

 Hysterectomy was the classical method of treating fibroids.
 Although it is now recommended only as last option, fibroids are still the leading cause of hysterectomies in the US.

 Endometrial ablation

 Endometrial ablation can be used if the fibroids are only within the uterus and not intramural and relatively small.
 High failure and recurrence rates are expected in the presence of larger or intramural fibroids.

 Other procedures

 Radiofrequency ablation is a minimally invasive treatments for fibroids.
 In this technique the fibroid is shrunk by inserting a needle-like device into the fibroid through the abdomen and heating it with radio-frequency (RF) electrical energy to cause necrosis of cells.
-The treatment is a potential option for women who have fibroids, have completed child-bearing and want to avoid a hysterectomy.
+The treatment is a potential option for people who have fibroids, have completed child-bearing and want to avoid a hysterectomy.

 Magnetic resonance guided focused ultrasound, is a non-invasive intervention (requiring no incision) that uses high intensity focused ultrasound waves to destroy tissue in combination with magnetic resonance imaging (MRI), which guides and monitors the treatment.
 During the procedure, delivery of focused ultrasound energy is guided and controlled using MR thermal imaging.
 Patients who have symptomatic fibroids, who desire a non-invasive treatment option and who do not have contraindications for MRI are candidates for MRgFUS.
 About 60% of patients qualify.
 It is an outpatient procedure and takes one to three hours depending on the size of the fibroids.
 It is safe and about 75% effective.
 Symptomatic improvement is sustained for two plus years.
 Need for additional treatment varies from 16 to 20% and is largely dependent on the amount of fibroid that can be safely ablated; the higher the ablated volume, the lower the re-treatment rate.
 There are currently no randomized trial between MRgFUS and UAE.
 A multi-center trial is underway to investigate the efficacy of MRgFUS vs. UAE.